Faculty of Science Associate Pro-Vice-Chancellor for Education and Student Experience, Professor of Chemical Physics, Faculty of Science

-We develop and use laser photoelectron imaging techniques, including ultrafast time-resolved techniques, to investigate structure and mechanisms of intramolecular energy redistribution in the excited states of small polyatomic molecules.
+We develop and use laser photoelectron imaging techniques, including ultrafast time-resolved techniques, to investigate structure and dynamics in the excited states of small polyatomic molecules.
 Our… read more

 REID, KATHARINE L., 2018.
 Accessing the molecular frame through strong-field alignment of distributions of gas phase molecules PHILOSOPHICAL TRANSACTIONS OF THE ROYAL SOCIETY A-MATHEMATICAL PHYSICAL AND ENGINEERING SCIENCES.
 376, 20170158